-Opened in 1896 and set on 760 acres of wooded, lakefront land, Deerhurst Resort is the grand dame of Muskoka hotels.
-One of the oldest and largest properties in the area, it’s hosted numerous notable guests over its century-long history, including world leaders like Barack Obama and Angela Merkel at the G8 summit, which was held at the resort in 2010.
+Opened in 1896 and set on 760 acres of wooded, lakefront land, Deerhurst Resort is crown jewel of Muskoka hotels.
+One of the oldest and largest properties in the area, it’s hosted numerous notable guests over its century-long history, including world leaders like Barack Obama.

 The heart of the resort is the Pavilion, a large main building that houses the lobby along with most of the resorts amenities and restaurants.
-The property fans out from this central hub, with groups of low-rise accommodation buildings spread throughout the green grounds (small roads connect the various resort buildings and shuttle service is available to get you from place to place).
+The property fans out from this central hub, with groups of low-rise accommodation buildings spread throughout the grounds.

-Each of the 150 condo units at the Lakeside Lodge is individually owned, but about 100 units are expected to be enrolled in the resort’s guest room rental pool and available for visitor stays.
+The Lakeside Lodge offers an unforgettable vacation experience right on the water.
 The studio, one-, two- and three-bedroom condos have a modern yet homey feel, decorated with soothing colour schemes and plenty of cottage-themed accents.

-With the exception of the studios, all units come with full kitchens, living areas with gas fireplaces and roomy balconies (some of which have stunning waterfront views).
-The Lakeside Lodge has its own pool and swim area on peninsula lake; and it’s about a 10-minute walk to the rest of the resort facilities at the Pavilion.
+With the exception of the studios, all units come with full kitchens, living areas with gas fireplaces and roomy balconies.
+The Lakeside Lodge has its own pool and swim area on Peninsula Lake, and it’s about a 10-minute walk to the rest of the resort facilities at the Pavilion.

 With its nonstop line-up of activities, Deerhurst Resort offers a different experience than your standard Muskoka cottage getaway.
-The resort’s beautiful private grounds are home to hiking trails, treetop trekking courses, a rock climbing wall, a petting farm, two 18-hole golf courses and multiple tennis courts (and that’s not even naming everything).
+The resort's beautiful private grounds are home to hiking trails, treetop trekking courses, a rock climbing wall, a petting farm, two 18-hole golf courses and multiple tennis courts.

 During the winter, the focus shifts from sunny walks and boat trips to snowshoeing, skating and snowmobiling.
 The resort has its own sugar shack on-site, and the seasonal maple harvest is incorporated into their onsite restaurant menus.